 These unmanned aircraft are getting more popular among the military, government, and private companies.
 Meanwhile, the potential uses span from security solutions to space technology, aerial mapping, and emergency response.

-Drones also have a future in delivering perishable food items and packages, with companies like FedEx, Walmart, and Amazon heavily investing in them.
+Drones also have a future in delivering perishable food items and packages, with large retailers and logistics companies continuing to test drone delivery, although rollout speed varies by company and location.

 However, drone technology faces many challenges, including regulatory issues with the Federal Aviation Administration.
 Further, some shares are still penny stocks, which are notoriously volatile and risky.